 Otherwise, if you have an SSH key pair, you can either use those or backup up the old keys and generate new ones.

-Generate a new 4096 bits SSH key pair with your email address as a comment by entering the following command:
+To generate a new 4096 bits SSH key pair with your email address as a comment, run:

 ssh-keygen -t rsa -b 4096 -C "email@example.com"

 You will be prompted to specify the file name:

 Enter file in which to save the key (/home/yourusername/.ssh/id_rsa):